masonmollenkamp/ctf/Event2/README.md

 3. No accessing Server hardware or other players hardware.
 4. All access must be through remote desktop, no command line connections, (PSEXEC or Powershell)
 5. No Reboots.
+6. Can't change the contents of Mason.py or Jared.py